instructure/inst-jobs/README.md

   jobs](#periodic-jobs) functionality.
 * [Strands](#strands), allowing for ordered sequences of jobs based on ad-hoc name tags.
-  * Building on the strand concept, a [singleton job](#singleton-jobs) concept has been added as well.
+* [N-Strands](#n-strands), building on strands, allowing one to throttle how many jobs on a strand can be running concurrently.
+* [Singleton jobs](#singleton-jobs), where at most one job is running, and one queued at a time.
 * A simple [jobs admin UI](#web-ui), usable by any Rails or Rack application.
 * A separate `failed_jobs` table for tracking failed jobs.
 * Automatic tracking of what code enqueued each job, if